DirkBurger/fluffy-couscous/JWLCreate/README.md

-# Creating a New JWLibrary file Containing Nots for 'NWT'
+# Creating a New JWLibrary file Containing Notes for 'NWT'
 Take as input a csv file containing:
     Book, Chapter, Verse, Title, Content